 The key here is starting slow, setting clear goals, and working with your dedicated Client Success Manager to achieve the best results.

 Analyzing consumer trends also necessitates the ability to act quickly when new behaviors arise in account holders.

 With Alkami Data & Marketing Solutions, Cheryl said, “You can identify trends pretty quickly.”

 For example, the group discussed the increasing adoption of “buy now pay later” programs, which offer instant purchasing ability with extremely high interest rates.
 Dutton referenced Altra FCU’s ability through Alkami Data & Marketing Solutions to identify account holders who utilized these programs.
 Then they can contact these account holders directly, offering low interest rate loans and other debt consolidation strategies.

 Staying on top of account holders’ financial wellbeing, by regularly monitoring Financial Health Key Lifestyle Indicators (KLIs), isn’t the only important aspect of uncovering insights in transaction data.
 It’s also about knowing how to properly market to individuals with relevant messaging, at the right point in time, on the right channels.

 Udell referenced how Monona Bank previously relied on mass direct mail campaigns of different offers and debt-consolidation strategies to their customers.
 That process used to take up to a month, and it could often be hit or miss if the offer was actually relevant to the end user.
-Now, by leveraging Segmint’s data analytics & engagement solution, they are able to quickly and efficiently target account holders that data and modeling indicate would directly benefit from an offer, cutting their contact time from a month to roughly two days.

 Accessing Relevant Insights and Consumer Behaviors is Key for FIs